satheezv/satheezv.github.io/_publications/2025-PREVENT_Project.md

 permalink:
 excerpt: 'we propose navigation and manipulation skills based on a multimodal Behavior Tree (BT) approach that can be integrated into existing software architectures with minimal modifications.
 Our approach involves a hierarchical perception mechanism that exploits AI techniques (CNNs and VLMs) and sensory feedback through Dexterous Vision and Navigational Vision cameras and an IoT gas sensor module for execution-related decision-making.'
 date: 2025-01-01
-venue: 'Robotics and Automation Letters (Under Review)'
+venue: 'Robotics and Automation Letters (Submitted)'
 paperurl: 'TBC'
 citation: 'Satheeshkumar Veeramani, Zhengxue Zhou, Francisco Munguia-Galeano, Hatem Fakhruldeen, Thomas Roddelkopf, Mohammed Faeik Ruzaij Al-Okby, Kerstin Thurow, Andrew Ian Cooper" (2025).'
 ---